WavesWho/WavesWho/README.md

 • I don't want to join your parties unless you are a known friend.
 So don't send me your invites to an "fpe party" or "murder drones party", I want none of that.

-• Taken by a man who's very jealous when I interact with someone else /neg
+• Taken by a man who loves me and I love him too!!
+Yippee Yippee!! ^_^

 ━━━━━━━━༻❁༺━━━━━━━━